 EMOTIONAL

-Depth of emotional feelings and relational attachments, wide range of complex emotions, strong memory for feelings, high concern for others, heightened sense of right, wrong, injustice and hypocrisy, empathy, responsibility, and self-examination.
+Highly complex and deep emotional feelings and relational attachments, understanding a wide range of emotions, strong memory for feelings, often expressing a high concern for others, heightened sense of right, wrong, injustice and hypocrisy, empathy, responsibility, and self-examination.

 CREATIVE